aswiniab/blog/_posts/2020-07-26-how-to-model-stock-price.markdown

 *rmsoft = 100 * (ln (MICROSOFT / L.MICROSOFT) )*

 Next step is to find the 'excess rate of reurn' of Microsoft stock.
 The excess rate of return of the stock is given by subtracting the risk free rate from the rate of the stock.
 The US treasury bill yield of 3 months maturity (USTB3M) is usually taken as the risk free rate.
-The monthly risk free rate is given by
+The monthly risk free rate is given by:

 *mustb3m = USTB3M / 12*